Dickie Moore (actor): Later life

 In 1984, Moore published Twinkle, Twinkle, Little Star (But Don't Have Sex or Take the Car), a book about his and others' experiences as child actors.
-Moore owned a public relations firm, Dick Moore and Associates.
-Founded in 1966, it existed for 44 years.
-From 1988 until his death in 2015 Moore was married to the actress Jane Powell.
-The two met when Moore interviewed Powell for Twinkle, Twinkle, Little Star.
-The couple lived in Manhattan and Wilton, Connecticut.

-In March 2013, Powell reported that Moore had arthritis and "bouts of dementia".

-Death
+In 1966, after battling addiction to alcohol and drugs, he founded a public relations firm, Dick Moore and Associates, which he ran until 2010.

-Moore died at a hospice in Wilton, Connecticut on September 7, 2015, five days before his 90th birthday.
-He was later cremated and his ashes returned to his family.
+In March 2013, Moore's wife reported that he had arthritis and "bouts of dementia".
+He died at a hospice in Wilton, Connecticut, on September 7, 2015, five days before his 90th birthday.
+He was cremated.